 You can see this more clearly in practice by adding a pre-request script to the “Female US” request then rerunning the collection.

-Because of this, it might be worth looking into what other load-testing tools are available.
-If you happen to be running your services in Kubernetes, it might be worth checking out how to load test with Speedscale.
+Due to this limitation, it might be worth looking into what other testing tools are available.
+If you run your services in Kubernetes, it might be worth checking out how to load test with Speedscale.

 Speedscale takes care of:

 - Replaying traffic

 These key features in Speedscale allow you to push your services right to the edge, giving you confidence that your services will perform as expected in production.
 One Speedscale customer, Cimpress, not only got better insight, but reduced their load testing time from 4 weeks to 4 days.